 In addition to the abovementioned must-haves, presets have also ushered in an era of unprecedented workflow efficiency – the likes of which have never been seen before in photo editing.
 It wasn’t even that long ago, when wedding photographers would have to slave over their work for months before being able to deliver them to clients.
 The reason being, it was hard achieve a wonderful ‘continuity’ in their wedding collection.
 Presets however have done away with that.
 Speed through streamlining now allows photographers to apply a panoply of signature palettes with no more than a few clicks.

-So for those who are still sitting on the fence when it comes to presets, isn’t it time you took a bold step forward?
+So for those who are still sitting on the fence about Wedding Presets, isn’t it time you took a bold step forward?